icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 Most languages implement _Objects_ and _Classes_ in the Simula tradition; most of the notable OOP languages have a similar form by defining methods (member functions) with in the class definition.
 Traditionally languages such as Java can be classed as _solely_ an OOP language.

 Most traditional OOP languages are based around the concept of _inheritance_, a mechanism of deriving a class data type from another class data type and retaining similar information.
 Most people generally view inheritance as a combination of [subtyping](https://en.wikipedia.org/wiki/Subtyping) and [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) through [virtual method tables (vtables)](https://en.wikipedia.org/wiki/Virtual_method_table).
-This is has lead to many discussions asking whether a language can be called as OOP if it does not support inheritance[^go-example].
+This has lead to many discussions asking whether a language can be called as OOP if it does not support inheritance[^go-example].

 [^go-example]: The [Go programming language](https://golang.org/) does not support inheritance.
 However under my definition, Go is an OOP language but is designed around (implicit) `interface`s (a form of [type-classes](https://en.wikipedia.org/wiki/Type_class) or [structural typing](https://en.wikipedia.org/wiki/Structural_type_system)) as a way to compose objects, and methods can be applied to any user defined type; not just record types.